 This general merchandise store built by Daniel Stewart in 1856 was the first building erected in lone Valley from nearby Muletown brick.
 Once known as 'Bed-Bug' and 'Freeze Out,' Ione was an important supply center on the main road to the Mother Lode and Southern Mines.
 Registration Date: 11/21/1963.

 Location: Main St. South side at the top of the hill before El Dorado St.

-Looking North from the monument lies 5.22 acres which was originally deeded to Ky Kee, Hop Wah Chung, Quong On Long and Chang Hang Co. in 1883 Know as Chinatown, the community was comprised of stores, homes and a Joss house.
-At the peak of population approximately 1,000 chinese lived in this town and surrounding area.
+Looking North from the monument lies 5.22 acres which was originally deeded to Ky Kee, Hop Wah Chung, Quong On Long, and Chang Hang Co. in 1883.
+Known as Chinatown, the community was comprised of stores, homes, and a Joss house.
+At the peak of population, approximately 1,000 Chinese lived in this town and the surrounding area.
 Dedicated May 3, 1970 by the CHPSA Parlor No. 40 Native Daughters of the Golden West.

 Ione Elementary School Bell